 Many bike shops sell e-bikes.
 There are also a growing number that specialise in e-bike sales and repair.

 Shared bikes allow customers the ability to access different modes of transport during their journey.
 Shared bikes are a new mobility as a service technology mainly accessed from mobile apps.
-Whilst shared bikes are allowed in NSW, operators must seek permission from their local government to start a shared bike service.
-For more information on new laws and regulations for parking shared bikes visit Share Bikes - Laws and Information.
+While shared bikes are allowed in NSW, operators should engage with their local government to start a shared bike service and adhere to any share bike guidelines that may exist for that jurisdiction.
+For more information on regulations for parking shared bikes see the Public Spaces (Unattended Property) Guidelines published in November 2023 (2nd edition) by Department of Planning and Environment.